cajudev/collection_docs/source/pages/miscellaneous.rst

 14.4 Pop
 --------

-Remove o último elemento do array retornando o elemento removido (reinicia o ponteiro)
+Remove and returns the last element of the array (restart the pointer)

 .. code:: php